nodejs/node/doc/api/util.md

 It returns a modified function which warns once by default.

-If `--no-deprecation` is set then this function is a NO-OP.
-Configurable at run-time through the `process.noDeprecation` boolean (only effective when set before a module is loaded.)
+This function does nothing if either the `--no-deprecation` command line flag is used, or the `process.noDeprecation` property is set to `true` *prior* to the first deprecation warning.

 If `--trace-deprecation` is set, a warning and a stack trace are logged to the console the first time the deprecated API is used.
 Configurable